 Scott Argo Plus

 - Includes a MIPS liner

 Although there’s no MIPS in its name, the Scott Argo Plus helmet does include a MIPS liner.

 At 366g, the weight is reasonable for the price, although the rear coverage isn’t as deep as some trail lids.
 The visor is non-adjustable, but it’s effective and non-intrusive.

-There’s no height adjustment of the inner cradle, although we found it fitted well and the ratchet dial is easy to use wearing a pair of the best mountain bike gloves.
+We found the cradle fitted well and the ratchet dial is easy to use wearing a pair of the best mountain bike gloves.
 Sweat wasn’t handled as well as the best mountain bike helmets.

 Van Rysel RoadR 500

 Decathlon has some great-value cycling kit, the Van Rysel RoadR 500 helmet being a case in point.
 It looks racy and more expensive than its price tag suggests, and its 14 vents give you good airflow.

 Adjustment works well, although the dial adjuster isn’t a match for those on many higher-priced helmets.
 You don’t get extra sliding plane protection, but the RoadR is still a great-value option.